bibanon/bibanon/Help.md

 #### Personal Sites

-* [[Everything Shii Knows|http://shii.org/knows/]] - The quintessinal Personal Wiki.
+* [[http://shii.org/knows/|Everything Shii Knows]] - The quintessinal Personal Wiki.
 Made by [[Shii]], an important force in the evolution of early 4chan, Anonymous, and anonymous forums in general.
-* [[gwern's site|http://www.gwern.net]] - While we have absolutely no clue who this guy is, he is a big contributor to Wikipedia and writes very, very good articles.
+* [[http://www.gwern.net|gwern's site]] - While we have absolutely no clue who this guy is, he is a big contributor to Wikipedia and writes very, very good articles.
-* [[Platypus Comix|http://www.platypuscomix.net/]] - It's the place to go if you want to know anything about the 80s and 90s, with commentaries galore about movies, comix, and TV Shows.
+* [[http://www.platypuscomix.net/|Platypus Comix]] - It's the place to go if you want to know anything about the 80s and 90s, with commentaries galore about movies, comix, and TV Shows.
 The author's father was obsessive in his archival of every single TV show that existed at the time.
 While he had gone totally bonkers, he was right, because in most cases the originals have not been well maintained.

 #### Wikis

-* [[Wikichan|http://web.archive.org/web/20080125233301/http://www.wikichan.org/index.php/Main_Page]] - One of the first great 4chan wikis.
+* [[http://web.archive.org/web/20080125233301/http://www.wikichan.org/index.php/Main_Page|Wikichan]] - One of the first great 4chan wikis.
 Was totally lost due to bad administration.
 Still, a majority of the best articles from there can be easily gleaned from the Internet Archive.
-* [[LURKMOAR_Wiki|]] - The last remaining definitive wiki about early 4chan and Anonymous, with a bunch of histories of raids.
+* [[LURKMOAR Wiki]] - The last remaining definitive wiki about early 4chan and Anonymous, with a bunch of histories of raids.
 It's grinding to a halt, so we need to save it fast.
-* [[Tanasinn.info|http://tanasinn.info]] - A wiki for 4-ch.net's DQN, and a creation of Halcy, a Wikichan and ED sysop.
+* [[Tanasinn.info|http://tanasinn.info]] - A wiki for 4-ch.net's DQN, and creation of Halcy, a Wikichan and ED sysop.
 There's a lot of random stuff here that may or may not be useful.

 #### Misc.

-* [[MacroHistory|http://www.fsmitha.com/]] - Frank Smitha dumps all his knowledge about all of human history into the timelines and commentaries here.
+* [[http://www.fsmitha.com/|MacroHistory]] - Frank Smitha dumps all his knowledge about all of human history into the timelines and commentaries here.
 The timelines are so conclusive, important events are still being saved there to this day.

 ## Make the wiki better